 Ian Kinsler: Career Highlights

-Ian Michael Kinsler was born on June 22, 1982 in Tucson, Arizona.
-After begin drafted twice (without signing) by the Arizona Diamondbacks, Kinsler started his professional career as a member of the Texas Rangers organization.
+Ian Michael Kinsler was born on June 22, 1982, in Tucson, Arizona.
+After being drafted twice (without signing) by the Arizona Diamondbacks, Kinsler started his professional career as a member of the Texas Rangers organization.
 He was selected in the 17th round in 2003 after spending a year at the University of Missouri.

 Once he became a professional, Kinsler spent only three seasons in the minor leagues before making his MLB debut with the Rangers as the team’s Opening Day second baseman in 2006.